 Christmas Concerts (throughout December): There are lots of Christmas themed concerts in London, from carol singing to performances of Handel’s Messiah and special family events

 Update 2021: Hooray!
 Get ready for the best tours in and around London this Christmas 2021.
 These are also very useful ways of getting around the city on Christmas Day.

 A Christmas Lights bus tour of London – see London’s Christmas Lights on an evening tour travelling in a vintage 1950’s double-decker bus

 Special Christmas Day tours with trips to Stonehenge, the Cotswolds, Canterbury Cathedral, Bath and more.
 These are the best way to explore London or southern England since there is no public transportation on Christmas Day

 A hop on hop off bus on Christmas day.
 Since there is no public transport in London on Christmas Day, this is one of the best ways to get around the city.

 There are lots of New Year’s Eve Cruises where you can watch the fireworks over the River Thames.
 Most of the cruises also include dinner.

-Update 2020: Hooray!
-Christmas lights will be turning on in streets acroos the capital this year.
-However unlike previous years, there will not be public switch on events due to COVID.
-The Trafalgar Square Christmas tree will be lit up on 3rd December 2020 and the ceremony will be available to watch via Youtube and Facebook.
+Update 2021: Hooray!
+Christmas lights will be turning on in streets across the capital this year.
+The Trafalgar Square Christmas tree will be lit up at the beginning of December 2021 and the ceremony will be available to watch via Youtube and Facebook.

 See the dazzling Christmas Lights in London, with some incredible installations in some of the capitals most famous streets and locations.
 Highlights include Oxford Street, Carnaby Street, Covent Garden, Marylebone High Street, Regent Street, Kew Gardens and Winterfest.